---

 Additionally, RBF discussions typically require less formal documentation compared to equity funding, such as a simplified pitch deck.
 This streamlined process makes RBF an attractive choice for businesses seeking agility in their funding journey.

-One of RBF's standout advantages is non-dilutive funding, which ensures founders retain full ownership of their equity.
-Unlike traditional equity financing, RBF allows businesses to grow without sacrificing control or decision-making power.
+One of RBF’s standout advantages is non-dilutive revenue based business funding, which ensures founders retain full ownership of their equity.

 Another key benefit is its **flexible repayment structure**, which adjusts based on revenue performance.
 This dynamic approach eases cash flow challenges, especially during slower months, making it a practical solution for businesses with fluctuating income.

 RBF offers flexibility, but it comes with notable limitations that businesses should carefully consider.
 One key disadvantage is its reliance on a consistent revenue stream.
-Companies with fluctuating or unpredictable income may struggle to meet repayment obligations, making RBF unsuitable for certain industries or early-stage startups.
+Hardware startups with long sales cycles or agencies with bursty sales may not qualify for RBF.

 Additionally, RBF typically provides smaller loan amounts compared to traditional financing options.
 This can restrict businesses aiming for large-scale expansion or significant capital investments.
 Another concern is the potential for higher overall costs if repayments extend over a long term.
 As repayment is tied to revenue, longer repayment horizons can significantly increase the total cost of capital, as highlighted in models with longer terms.